davidson16807/tectonics.cpp/inc/many/README.md

 Our solution works in two ways:
  * It provides a set of functions for handling containers as if they were primitives or glm vectors.
      To achieve #1 and #3, these functions work by passing output to reference parameters.
- * It provides a data structure, `composite<T>`, that makes use of operator overloads to provide convenience wrappers for the aforementioned functions.
+ * It provides a data structure, `tmany<T>`, that makes use of operator overloads to provide convenience wrappers for the aforementioned functions.